Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

         - Sign in : user gets to sign in form
         - Sign out : user get to sign out form with a pop up to confirm the log out
         - User Profile
-            - User info (form that corresponds to dleivery details and can be updtated)
+            - User info (form that corresponds to delivery details and can be updtated)
-            - Reviews history (to be implemented, not functionnal yet)
             - Order history / After checkout, go to profile with button and see summary with order number (link working that redirects to order confirmation)

 6. `Admin Profile`